croz-ltd/nrich/nrich-encrypt/README.md

 ## Overview

-This library can help in situations when sensitive data needs to be encrypted before it is returned (to the client side of a webapp for example) and then decrypted before it is used again.
+This module can help in situations when sensitive data needs to be encrypted before it is returned (to the client side of a webapp for example) and then decrypted before it is used again.
 It provides the possibility of encrypting and decrypting whole objects of data or only parts of them.
 Currently, only Strings are supported for encryption and decryption.

 Let's say you have a REST service in your webapp that returns user details data.
 This service call could look like this for example